What is tick bite-induced red meat allergy?

-Tick bite induced red meat allergy is an allergy to the carbohydrate galactose-alpha-1,3-galactose (also known as alpha-gal), which is present in both tick bite saliva and red meat .
-Tick bite induced red meat allergy is also called alpha-gal allergy.
+Tick bite-induced red meat allergy is an allergy to the carbohydrate galactose-alpha-1,3-galactose (also known as alpha-gal), which is present in both tick bite saliva and red meat .
+Tick bite-induced red meat allergy is also called alpha-gal allergy.

-The incidence of tick bite induced red meat allergy is unknown .
+The incidence of tick bite-induced red meat allergy is unknown .
 It is associated with a history of tick bites, atopy, and cat ownership .
 Multiple tick bites increase the risk.

 The allergy arises in people exposed to the ticks due to geographic location or occupation.
-For example, forest service employees and hunters in certain countries are at higher risk of carrying alpha-gal‐specific IgE and developing red meat allergy compared to a resident population in the same region .
+For example, forestry service employees and hunters in certain countries are at higher risk of carrying alpha-gal‐specific immunoglobulin E (IgE) and developing red meat allergy compared to the general population in the same region .